Chase vs. Bank of America: Which Bank Is Better for You?

 Both bank’s checking accounts come with monthly maintenance fees that can be waived”.
 Both offer overdraft protection without transfer fees.
 Only Bank of America offers interest, but you’ll have to maintain a pretty high account balance to earn it.

-- No fees on money orders or cashier’s checks
+- No fees on money orders or cashier’s checks.
+A small but useful perk that other banks often charge for.

-- $25 to open Advantage SafeBalance®, $100 to open Advantage Plus or Relationship
+- Minimum deposits to open vary by account: $25 for Advantage SafeBalance® and $100 for Advantage Plus or Relationship.

 Chase vs. Bank of America: Savings Accounts

-Chase has the Chase Savings and Chase Premier Savings account.
+Chase offers two savings accounts: Chase Savings and Chase Premier Savings.

-- $8 monthly maintenance fee — waived under certain conditions
+- Monthly maintenance fee is $8, but can be waived under certain conditions.

 Chase vs. Bank of America: CDs